 Geographic Proximity: Reduces shipping costs and customer delivery times by shipping from the location closest to the delivery address.
 For example, you could set a rule that prioritizes fulfillment from stores within 20 miles of the customer.

-When leveraging an order management system with an intelligent order routing engine, such as Kibo’s Order Management System, you gain several key benefits for both your business and customers.
+When leveraging an order management system with an intelligent order orchestration engine, such as Kibo’s Order Management System, you gain several key benefits for both your business and customers.

-Below are a couple of common hurdles that a modern order routing tool can help solve.
+Below are a couple of common hurdles that a modern order orchestration tool can help solve.